DamaniSahu/Ecommerce-Website/README.md

         npm install
     </li>
     <li>Run the Development Server:
-    npm start
+      npm run dev
     </li>
     <li>
         Access the Application:
-        Open your browser and navigate to: http://localhost:3000
+        Open your browser and navigate to the URL shown in the terminal (usually http://localhost:5173).
     </li>
 </ol>